Wilfred Risdon: Private life

-As well as being a prolific writer, both for British Union, and the LPAVS/NAVS (for which he also wrote under the pseudonym of W. Arr, he was also a keen book critic/reviewer, an accomplished carpenter, garden lover and a talented artist, according to his stepson Brian, and Brian's son Gary.
+In addition to his prolific writing, both for British Union, and the LPAVS/NAVS (for which he also wrote under the pseudonym of W. Arr, Risdon was also a regular book critic and reviewer, carpenter, gardener and artist, according to his stepson Brian, and Brian's son Gary.

 Risdon met Margaret Ellen (also known as Margaret Helen or Nellie) Geen, née James, (10 March 1895 – 22 March 1981) in Birmingham, through their shared involvement in socialism.
 She was from Cardiff, south Wales, and already had two children, Sheila (born 1923) and Brian (5 September 1925 – 13 January 2003) from her previous marriage to Alfred Geen, a flour mill worker.
 She had moved to Birmingham to train as a midwife.
 They married at Leeds North register office in March 1935, and although Margaret was living and working in Leeds, Risdon continued living in Manchester until February 1936, when he bought a house in north west London for his family.
 After Risdon's death, Nellie Risdon moved to Reading, Berkshire, and she died in the Sue Ryder hospice at Nettlebed, near Henley-on-Thames in Oxfordshire.